-Further detail of South Gloucestershire Planning Policy for green infrastructure is set out in a Gl Supplementary Planning Document (SPD) 2021.
-This SPD describes and explains the adopted Local Plan policy (CS2), a check list of requirements planning applications should follow and case studies to emphasise good practice.
-Supplementary Planning Documents for Trees on development sites and Sustainable Urban Drainage Systems also set out green infrastructure and climate emergency considerations and requirements within new development, including.
+Further detail of South Gloucestershire Planning Policy for green infrastructure is set out in a GI Supplementary Planning Document (SPD) 2021.
+This SPD describes and explains the adopted Local Plan policy (CS2), sets out a check list of requirements planning applications should follow and case studies to emphasise good practice.
+Supplementary Planning Documents for Trees on development sites and Sustainable Urban Drainage Systems also set out key green infrastructure and climate emergency considerations and requirements within new development, including.
 A further Biodiversity and Planning SPD will follow enactment of the Environment Bill.

-Please refer to Section 9.
-References for a more comprehensive list of legislation, policy, strategy and research evidence informing Greener Places and to the GI Supplementary Planning Document (SPD) 2021 for a further detailed planning legislation and policy flowchart
+Please refer to Appendix 1 for a more comprehensive list of legislation, policy, strategy and research evidence underpinning and informing Greener Places and to the GI Supplementary Planning Document (SPD) 2021 for a further detailed planning legislation and policy flowchart